-Whether James Owen heard a shot is unknown, he couldn't state definitively, only he thought he heard a shot.
-He also gave two distances between the vehicles, but it is extremely unlikely the vehicles were ever 3-4 feet apart, one reason will be explained later, the other being David Faraday was found lying on the turnout, with his feet nearly touching the right rear wheel of the Rambler and his body extended perpendicular from it, so this is likely how he fell.
+Whether James Owen unquestionably heard a gunshot is unknown, because he couldn't state definitively, only "he thought he heard a shot".
+He also gave two distances between the vehicles, however, it is extremely unlikely the vehicles were ever 3-4 feet apart, for which, one reason will be explained later, the other being that David Faraday was found lying on the turnout floor with his feet nearly touching the right rear wheel of the Rambler and his body extended perpendicular from it, indicating this is likely how he fell.
 Had the suspect vehicle been 3-4 feet away, David Faraday would surely have struck this vehicle, altering his position to the one discovered by responding officers later that night.

-During the attack that night 10 shots were fired, but only 8 bullets were recovered.
-5 from the attack on Betty Lou Jensen, 1 from the head of David Faraday and 2 were retrieved from the Rambler.
+During the attack that night a total of 10 shots were fired, but only 8 bullets were recovered: 5 from the attack on Betty Lou Jensen, 1 from the head of David Faraday and 2 were retrieved from the Rambler.
 Two bullets were never recovered.

-Robert Graysmith would claim the murderer rounded the vehicle and shot a bullet into the left rear wheel well, to herd the couple from the right side of the Rambler.
-No shell casings were recovered from the left side of the Rambler, and furthermore the police themselves released a photograph tracing the path of a bullet, as it entered the right rear window and subsequently lodged in the left rear wheel well.
-The other bullet entered the headliner of the vehicle, 56 inches from ground level and traveled virtually horizontal, before striking the upper interior region of the Rambler on the left side.
+Zodiac author, Robert Graysmith, would claim that the murderer rounded the vehicle and shot a bullet into the left rear wheel well, to herd the couple from the right side of the Rambler.
+This never occurred, as no shell casings were recovered from the left side of the Rambler, and furthermore, the police themselves released a photograph tracing the path of a bullet as it entered the right rear window and which subsequently lodged in the left rear wheel well.
+The other bullet entered the headliner of the vehicle, 56 inches from ground level, and traveled virtually horizontal, before striking the upper interior region of the Rambler on the left side.

-The distance of the shooter from the Rambler and body position of David Faraday at least rules out the suspect vehicle being parked 3-4 feet away, stated in James Owen's second statement.
-But what does this prove.
-Well it may just indicate that the killer never drew up directly alongside the Rambler, and may have parked slightly back, his driver side door adjacent to the rear door of the Rambler, changing the dynamics of the sequence and allowing the assailant to discharge these two bullets, creating these two impact sites, immediately on exiting his vehicle and initiating the attack on December 20th 1968.
-There are of course multiple ways this attack may have unfolded, the only thing we know for certain is how it ended.
+The estimated distance of the shooter from the Rambler and body position of David Faraday at least rules out the suspect vehicle being parked 3-4 feet away, as claimed in James Owen's second statement.
+But what does this prove?
+It may just indicate, that the killer never drew up directly alongside the Rambler, but having possibly parked his vehicle slightly back, so that his driver side door was adjacent to the rear door of the Rambler, changing the dynamics of the sequence, and thereby allowing the assailant to discharge these two bullets with reasonable haste upon exiting his vehicle and initiating the attack on December 20th 1968.
+There are of course multiple ways this attack may have unfolded, but the only thing we know for certain is how it ended.